 Michif refers to the language of Métis principally on Western Canadian prairies.
 It is basically a mixture of Canadien & Cree, with some English.
 These books contain a sprinkling of Michif words and phases.

-All stories adapted by Janice PePeel from the story tellers named below and illustrated by Carrie Saganace.
+Content story &Cover book front: All stories adapted by Janice PePeel from the story tellers named below.
+Illustrated by Carrie Saganace.

 How Michif was Lost.
 Storyteller, Jeanne Pelletier: 2015: 1-26.

 Chi-Jean and the Red Willows.
 Storytellers, Gilbert Pelletier & Norman Fleury: 1-16.

 Sins of the Righteous.
 Storytellers, Gilbert Pelletier, Norman Fleury, Joe & Norma Welsh: 1-22.

 Attack of the Roogaroos!
 Storytellers, Gilbert Pelletier, Norman Fleury, Joe & Norma Welsh: 1-28.

 Three trickster spirits: Top left, Wiisakaychak fiddler; Top right, Chi-Jean dancer; Bottom, Nanabush singer.